Meqxs/PvpHub/README.md

 # 🛡️ PvpHud - Minecraft Combat Overlay Plugin
 Created by **Meqxs**

 PvpHud is a lightweight and user-friendly Minecraft plugin designed to provide essential PvP data directly on your screen.
 Whether you're in intense 1v1 duels or chaotic team fights, PvpHud keeps you informed with real-time updates on your armor durability, FPS, and ping — helping you gain the upper hand in every battle.
+The file is named NoAlts because I used my fabric template for another plugin.

 ---